builtbyfaiz/Anime-List/README.md

-# Welcome to My Anime List
+## Anime List Website

-This is a recreation of the website made by @DAUD_01, I wanted to build something similar or better so, here it is.
+A Website listing some of the animes I have watched.

+This site is built by HTML, CSS, and JS.

 Check it out here: [Currently Not Deployed]